 Danielle is a Memphis-born writer.
 Her work has appeared in Bookforum, the New York Times Book Review, the Criterion Channel, Longreads and more.
-Currently, she’s the managing editor of Oxford American, and Pipe Wrench’s editor-at-large, helping assemble great lineups for each issue and being the smartest person we know.
+Currently, she’s the managing editor of Oxford American, and a Pipe Wrench editor-at-large, helping assemble great lineups for each issue and being the smartest person we know.

 Soraya is a writer in Toronto, Canada, who’s contributed to the Atlantic, the New York Times Magazine, Hazlitt, The Walrus, and lots of others.
 She’s the author of In My Humble Opinion: My So-Called Life, and has been a columnist at Longreads and entertainment editor at Time Out Dubai, AOL Canada, and the New York Daily News.
-Now she’s our culture editor.
+Now she’s an editor-at-large here.
 She has more opinions than anyone else, and remarkably, they’re all correct.

 Matt is a New York-based freelance writer with work in Deadspin, the Washington Post, Inside Hook, Bleacher Report, the New York Times, and Longreads (among other publications).
 He’s also the most thorough fact checker who has ever been or will be, leaving no nuance unexamined, not even the boring ones, which is why he’s our chief of facts.

 There are already great, focused publications staffed by talented, passionate people in every niche we could imagine working in.
 Instead of building another siloed website, we’re looking outward to put together a new kind of masthead made of like-minded partners who co-publish and support one another editorially.
 To learn more about partnership opportunities, reach out to us at firstname.lastname@example.org.